Haunted by Zombie Debt that Won’t Die? Here’s How to Slay it

 If you do still owe on the debt and you want to pay it off, ask for a secure website where you can make your payment and keep the receipt as proof — just in case the debt is zombified later.

-A debt validation letter is a legal document outlined in the Fair Debt Collection Practices Act (FDCPA), a 1977 federal law that provides consumers with legal protection from abusive debt collection practices.
-Third-party debt collectors are required by law to send the letter to you upon request.
-They must include how much you owe, who you owe it to and what options you have for taking action.
+A debt validation letter is a legal document outlined in the Fair Debt Collection Practices Act , a 1977 federal law that provides consumers with legal protection from abusive debt collection practices.
+Third-party debt collectors are required by law to send the letter to you within five days upon request.
+They must include how much you owe, who you owe it to and what options you have for disputing the debt.

-Read the letter carefully for mistakes.
+Read the letter carefully for mistakes and be ready to respond quickly.
 By having the information in writing, you can begin your attack.

 2. Send a Debt Verification Letter